Current Licensing Applications for City Centre ward

 Further guidance on making a representation is contained at Appendix 2 of the Council’s Licensing Policy.

-There are currently nine applications open for consultation in City Centre ward.
+There are currently six applications open for consultation in City Centre ward.